intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 The third paragraph of the "Status of This Memo" section shall be as specified in {{Section 3.5 of RFC7841}}.

-# Security Considerations

-The same security considerations as those in {{RFC8729}} apply.
-The processes for the publication of documents must prevent the introduction of unapproved changes.
-Since the RFC Editor maintains the index of publications, sufficient security must be in place to prevent these published documents from being changed by external parties.
-The archive of RFC documents, any source documents needed to recreate the RFC documents, and any associated original documents (such as lists of errata, tools, and, for some early items, originals that are not machine-readable) need to be secured against any kind of data storage failure.

-The IETF LLC should take these security considerations into account during the implementation and enforcement of any relevant contracts.

-# IANA Considerations

-This document places responsibility for coordination of registry value assignments with the RPC.
-The IETF LLC facilitates management of the relationship between the RPC and IANA.

-This document does not create a new registry nor does it register any values in existing registries, and no IANA action is required.

---- back

 # Changes from Version 2 of the RFC Editor Model